teresa-m/training-material/topics/introduction/tutorials/galaxy-citing/tutorial.md

 layout: tutorial_hands_on
 title: Best Practice for Citing Galaxy
 tags:
   - fair
   - introduction
 level: Introductory
 questions:
   - How to cite Galaxy in Publications?
 objectives:
   - Understand how to cite Galaxy.
   - Prepare your methodology section based on your Galaxy Histories.
 time_estimation: 10m
 key_points:
   - Please remember to cite the primary Galaxy Project publication.
   - Reference the specific Galaxy server that was used.
   - When preparing your methodology we recommend publishing your Galaxy Histories and Workflows.
   - Remember to cite any public data used in your analysis.
   - You can extract a list of tool citations from your Galaxy History.
 subtopic: core
-contributors:
+contributions:
+  authorship:
     - tflowers15
     - GarethPrice-Aus
     - mirelaminkova
     - MarisaJL
   funding:
     - unimelb
     - melbournebioinformatics
     - AustralianBioCommons
     - SURF

 ---